• Skip to primary navigation

 • Emotional impact: The purge can be discouraging, especially when you were hoping for improvement.
 It’s normal to feel a bit anxious or frustrated during this phase.

-Can you avoid the Accutane (isotretinoin) purge?
+How to avoid the Accutane purge?

 Dr. Howell says that while you can’t avoid the Accutane purge completely, there are some steps you can take to reduce the risk or make it milder.
 Starting with a low dose is one of the most effective ways, especially for people with severe or cystic acne.